Entr-Username/my-music-old/README.md

 ![screenshot of my old music "page" which was a pastebin](https://file.garden/ZbZyYF4T-h3XvGvw/Screenshot_20250113_081333_Chrome.png)

 I'm not gonna give a link since it's completely irrelevant now

+1/13/25 - wait sheesh I'm glad I ported it and moved to github, offlinenotepad's published link servers are down right now.